Wildflowers and waterfalls in Resolute Meadows

 Icefalls on the Cline River Canyon

-For most people, the word tourism brings up the image of big buses and resorts for many.
+For most people, the word tourism brings up the image of big buses and resorts.
 There is a market and place for mass tourism like this but that’s not what we do.
-Our focus is on small groups of less than 12 guests per guide with activities that allow enough time for meaningful connections to be made.
+Our focus is on small groups with activities that allow enough time for meaningful connections to be made.
 That’s partly why our adventures appeal to locals and visitors alike.

 What we do falls within experiential travel, a sector of tourism that has grown and moved beyond a niche market in the last 20 years but that has been around for centuries.
 In many ways, it is the modern art of ancient travel.

-Adventures are not necessarily about reaching summits and extreme conditions.
-The way we see it, adventures are about doing things that are new and different for each of us, doing things that can be a little scary but that also makes us curious to explore further.
+The way we see it, adventures are not necessarily about reaching summits and extreme conditions.
+Adventures are about doing things that are new and different for each of us, doing things that can be a little scary but that also makes us curious to explore further.

 Finally, inbound refers to our focus on sharing our region with visitors and locals rather than taking our guests on a journey to faraway lands.

-Outdoor recreation and adventure travel are closely related.
-After all, adventures take all kinds of forms: taking a group for a walk through an urban park or an interpretive hike, heading out on a snowshoe tour, and many other activities.
-Our focus is on organized activities, either led by a guide or self-guided by the guest with some logistical or planning assistance along the way.
+Outdoor recreation and adventure tourism are closely related.
+After all, most adventures involve outdoor activities.
+While outdoor recreation is often thought of as the activities people do on their own, our focus is on organized activities, either led by a guide or self-guided by the guest with some logistical or planning assistance from us along the way.

-Other sectors of outdoor recreation and adventure programming we share a lot with include outdoor recreation, outdoor education, environmental education and adventure therapy.
+Sectors of the outdoor industry and adventure programming we share a lot with include outdoor recreation, outdoor education, environmental education and adventure therapy.

 All of these have the power to transform participants.
 The difference is on what we aim to change.
-Recreation usually focuses on the physical activity (e.g. fitness or technical skills), education aims to change the way people think, therapy how they behave and adventure tourism how people feel and connect with place and people.
+Recreation usually focuses on the physical activity (e.g. fitness or technical skills), education aims to change the way people think, therapy how they behave and adventure tourism focuses on how guests feel and connect with the place and people.